-The Practicum requires students to engage in activities that demonstrate application of public health knowledge, make an impact on the targeted population, and align with their career goals.
-If a student has little prior public health practice experience, the practicum helps the student gain the skills necessary to work effectively in a professional public health setting.
-If a student has extensive public health practice experience or advanced degrees in other fields, the practicum expands their practice areas and professional network.
+The Practicum requires students to engage in activities that demonstrate application of public health skills and make an impact on the targeted population.
+If a student has little prior public health practice experience, the Practicum helps the student gain the skills necessary to work effectively in a professional public health setting.
+If a student has extensive public health practice experience or advanced degrees in other fields, the Practicum expands their practice areas and professional network.

 Stages of Approval

-Students cannot begin their practicum work (a minimum of 160-hour work for a public health organization) until their approved/signed Learning Contract (including approval of their MPH Program Director) is submitted to the Practicum Dropbox.
+You cannot begin your practicum until your organization has an affiliation agreement in place and your practicum learning contract is signed and approved in the Dropbox.
+Any work completed at the site prior to learning contract approval in the Dropbox is outside of your practicum commitment.
 Students must follow the project timeline proposed in their Learning Contract and submit all forms and deliverables to the Practicum Dropbox as soon as they are approved throughout the practicum.
 Visit student, faculty, and site pages for requirements specific to each role.